The following points are covered in much more detail in ‘All about choosing a lawnmower – a full guide‘ – this page gives a brief overview.

-Modern, well maintained cylinder hand mowers (see our online garden centre or Lawnmowers UK are much easier to push than the old-fashioned ones – it’s because they have a much lighter rear roller to keep the weight down.
+Modern, well maintained cylinder hand mowers (see Lawnmowers UK or Tooled Up are much easier to push than the old-fashioned ones – it’s because they have a much lighter rear roller to keep the weight down.
 Quiet, use no fuel (so eco-friendly), small, easy to use on horizontal lawns but harder work on slopes.

 Electric mowers – mains and battery